umcu-isi/microtool/docs/README.md

 sphinx-apidocs -M -o ./build/microtool_api
 ```

-By using the `-M` flag it makes sure that internal references but the module before submodules such that the hierarchy
+By using the `-M` flag it makes sure that internal references put the module before submodules such that the hierarchy
 in the documentation makes more sense.